 When you hold your baby upright, they’ll likely kick out their feet in a stepping or “dancing” movement.
 As well as being adorable, this is a sign that they’re pilot testing their walking skills in mid-air.
 Lasting until about the 2-month mark, they’ll also perform this reflex if you hold them over a flat surface.
 Try it out, but be careful you don’t let go as they’re not ready to hold up their own weight yet!

 Your baby should be able to lift their head up when they’re about one month old and will be able to hold it in a position for a short time when they’re lying down, or in a sitting position when they’re about 4 months old.
-However, they’re neck and shoulder muscles won’t be strong enough to offer much control until they’re about 6 months old.
+However, their neck and shoulder muscles won’t be strong enough to offer much control until they’re about 6 months old.

 As your baby’s awareness of the world evolves through the development of their core senses and mental capacities, you’ll see a number of changes in how they behave.
 This will include eye blinking, smiling, acting startled and showing signs of enjoyment.